 (The exception is for line 1 habeas-related communication time.)

-The Fifth District's policy for mandatory e-Filing (link will open in new window) of all Wende briefs for an adult criminal appeal is now in effect.
+The Fifth District's policy for mandatory e-Filing (external link) of all Wende briefs for an adult criminal appeal is now in effect.

 Do not use e-Filing or e-Submission procedures in any juvenile delinquency, dependency, LPS, or any other confidential appellate cases.